RenderKit/ospray/README.md

 Initialization and Shutdown
 ---------------------------

-In order to use the API, OSPRay must be initialized with a “device”.
+To use the API, OSPRay must be initialized with a “device”.
 A device is the object which implements the API.
 Creating and initializing a device can be done in either of two ways: command line arguments or manually instantiating a device.

 ### Command Line Arguments